archivesspace/at-migration/README.md

 Note: If you intend to modify user interface code, then you will need to use JFormdesigner to open the *.jfd files.
 Consult the JFormDesigner documentation on how to install and use it.

+NOTES FOR DEVELOPERS

+The majority of development work will probably take place in a few classes, primarily in the package C:\Users\morrissey\Desktop\at-migration\src\org\archiviststoolkit\plugin\utils\aspace A description of some of the classes is given below.

+1. dbCopyFrame is the user interface for the migration tool.
+It mostly calls methods in ASpaceCopyUtil.
+2. dbCopyCLI mainly does the same thing as dbCopyFrame but is for command line mode.
+3. ASpaceCopyUtil has a method for copying each record type.
+Each of these is called by dbCopyFrame/dbCopyCLI.
+It gets records from AT, calls on ASpaceMapper to map them to the ASpace model, then calls on ASpaceClient to save them to ASpace.
+4. ASpaceMapper takes AT model records and converts them to the appropriate ASpace JSON model.
+5. TopContainerMapper serves the same function as ASpaceMapper but is specialized for top containers, which present some special challenges.
+6. ASpaceClient saves records to ASpace and gets records from ASpace.

 NOTES ON TESTING

 When writing tests you should always place them in the test directory.
 To write a test: